Enterprise B2B UI & UX Web Platform

 The user access control flow enables business users with the permissions to manage account roles within the portal.

 After logging in, users can view the list of existing accounts and choose to edit details, remove users, or add new ones.
 Editing updates a user's role or information and confirms changes with a notification and refreshed list.
-Removing a user requires confirmation and updates the database while keeping records accurate.
+Removing a user requires confirmation before the database is updated.
 Adding a new user involves completing the required fields and submitting them, after which a success message appears and the new account is displayed.
-Clear error handling supports cases of invalid input or system issues, ensuring users can retry actions without breaking their workflow.
+Errors from invalid input or system issues surface with clear guidance so users can retry without losing their place.

 User Access Control Userflow Diagram